List of Washington Redskins name change advocates: Tribes

-Yocha Dehe Wintun Nation (Northern California)

 Organizations

 After accepting $200,000 from the Washington Redskins Original Americans Foundation for the prior year, the Indian National Finals Rodeo (INFR), which says it is the U.S.' and Canada's largest rodeo organization for Native Americans, sent a letter refusing any further donations.
-INFR Vice President Michael Bo Vocu stated "After much soul searching, we have decided that we cannot in good conscience accept resources from you on the terms you have offered, no matter how desperately we need it ... because, as you know, the resources you are offering are not truly philanthropic -- they come with the expectation that we will support the racial slur that continues to promote your associated professional football team's name."
-Last year the Redskins primary logo appeared at many Native rodeo events, creating a backlash from those offended by it.
+INFR Vice President Michael Bo Vocu stated, "After much soul searching, we have decided that we cannot in good conscience accept resources from you on the terms you have offered, no matter how desperately we need it ... because, as you know, the resources you are offering are not truly philanthropic -- they come with the expectation that we will support the racial slur that continues to promote your associated professional football team's name."
+The previous year, the Redskins primary logo appeared at many Native rodeo events, creating a backlash from those offended by it.

 Individuals

-Interviews at a powwow in Towson, Maryland, find several Native Americans who favor a change of the Redskins name.
+Interviews at a powwow in Towson, Maryland, found several Native Americans who favored a change of the Redskins name.

 These Native Americans put their opposition to the Redskins' name on the public record: